ansible-injection/ansible-gcp-iaas/README.md

 <br>

-Generally, you need to do _provisioning_ as **localhost** using _ansible service account_, then You should edit _static host_ management manually w/ Private IPs.
-So you can _configure_ machines using your _own GCP account_.
+Generally, you need to do _provisioning_ as **localhost** using _ansible service account_.
+Creation service account manually is easier than using cli.
+Alsot, You should choose _static host_ management.
+Then, you can _configure_ machines using your _own GCP account_.
 Because Configuration requires ssh.

 - [x] core concepts: Check `1.0.0-CORE` tag
 - [x] Create N instances on GCP